Ichaelus/Github-Classifier/Application/README.md

 _Installed with the command `pip install xxx`_

 1. bottle
+2. demjson
-2. keras
+3. keras
-3. sklearn
+4. sklearn
-4. nltk
+5. nltk

 ## Other